 Pre-Preg – pre-reg composite manifesting involves fabrics being pre-impregnated with specialized resins and frozen in a pre-cured state.
 This allows for detailed cutting and placement before completing the process in an oven.

 Autoclave Curing – autoclave curing is an important component of the composite manufacturing process.
 In order to produce the highest quality laminates.
 At Spartec Composites, our equipment allows for up to 20 times atmospheric pressure during the cure cycle to squeeze fibre bundles tightly and optimize the process.

 3D Printing – some composite manufacturing processes can utilize the precision of 3D printing to create intricate products that would be challenging to craft by hand.

 Urethane Casting – Urethane casting allows for the manufacturing of composites that include plastic and rubber parts.
 It is ideal for projects that are not large enough for or where pre-preg composite manufacturing would not be cost-effective.

 How Can I Know Which Type of Composite Manufacturing My Product Needs?

 The composite manufacturing process that you use for your project will depend on a variety of factors including the scale of the project, budget and final use for the product.
 At Spartec Composites, we have extensive experience in composite manufacturing.
 From the engineering stage to fabrication, we can guide you in selecting the appropriate composite material and manufacturing method.
-Contact us to discuss your project and let’s get started on making your vision come to life.
+Contact us as your preferred composite and carbon fiber manufacturing company to discuss your project and let’s get started on making your vision come to life.